hazelcast/fraud-detection-python/README.md

 # STEP 1: Set up Your Kubernetes Cluster

 Make sure you have a Kubernetes cluster and your `kubectl` command pointing to it.

-You can use any Kubernetes service provider.
-We will use Google Kubernetes Engine (GKE) in this setup
+We will use Google Kubernetes Engine (GKE) in this setup but you could use another Kubernetes provider.
+Just make sure your `kubectl` is pointing to it

 In GKE, create a cluster named `hz-fraud-detection-python`.
 Ensure your cluster has 4 nodes with at least 8 VCPUs and 8GB memory each.